suraj11ramteke/AutoStackX/README.md

 ## Overview

 This project provides an automated deployment setup for a Spring Boot application with a React frontend.
 It utilizes **Jenkins** for continuous integration and continuous deployment (CI/CD), **Ansible** for configuration management, and **Terraform** for infrastructure provisioning.
-This setup ensures a smooth and efficient deployment process on a target server.
+This setup ensures a smooth and efficient deployment process on an AWS EC2 instance.

 ## Table of Contents